 Ganong’s Review Of Medical Physiology by Kim E. Barrett (Recommended)

 Just like all other LANGE books, even this is an excellent book for understanding the subject which is in this case Physiology.
-Book is shorter than Guyton but I would say better quality-wise.
-In my UG days PMT students used to read this book over Guyton.
+The book is shorter than Guyton but I would say better quality-wise.
+In my UG days, PMT students used to read this book over Guyton.

 Vander’s Human Physiology by Eric P. Widmaier, Hershel Raff, Kevin T. Strang

 This book was recommended to us by one of our teachers who had got a review copy of this book.
 I had taken her recommendation and bought this book.
 The book is not as detailed as Guyton or Ganong but explains basic Physiology much better than those.
 You cannot read this book as a standalone option.
 You have to refer to other books along with this.
 But this book gives certain topics excellently.
 The best example is the mechanism of working of a muscle fiber.
 I understood that topic in my UG only and only because of this book which has an excellent diagram to explain the same.
 I would not recommend any students to really buy this book as I find it expensive, so go to the library and read the topics which you do not understand from other books of Physiology from this book.

 Principles of Medical Physiology: A Companion Guide by Sabyasachi Sircar (Thieme)

 This book was given to me by Thieme Publishers as a review copy.
 The book is much smaller than the likes of Guyton or Ganong.
 Text in the book is very concise like VD Joshi and has few tables.
 I hardly found any figures in the book.
 That means that this book is not meant for someone who wants to read the textbook for understanding the deep physiology but is for exam-oriented studies like VD Joshi.
 At the end of a section, there are MCQs which answers.
 Students can consider this book for exam-oriented studies.